microsoft/mssql-jdbc/issue_template.md

 Please tell us what the SQL Server version is.

 ## Client operating system
-Please tell us what oprating system the client program is running on.
+Please tell us what operating system the client program is running on.

 ## Java/JVM version
 Example: java version "1.8.0", IBM J9 VM